bnila-chambial/Portfolio/README.md

 # BNILA CHAMBIAL

 Welcome to my portfolio!
-I am s Senior Technical Writer with 8+ years of experience delivering high-quality documentation for SaaS and enterprise platforms.
+I am a Senior Technical Writer with 8+ years of experience delivering high-quality documentation for SaaS and enterprise platforms.
 Skilled in API documentation, content strategy, and docs-as-code workflows.
 Proven success in improving user adoption, reducing support tickets, and streamlining documentation processes through automation, Copilot, and structured content design.
 ## 🚀 Featured Projects

 ### Use of AI in Release Notes Generation Process